navigation bar

 Liveries, outfitters and shuttle services

-There are at least five or six known commercial outfitters offering rentals, shuttles and/or river information on or near the Medina River in the vicinity of the Towns of Medina and Bandera.
+There are several known commercial outfitters offering rentals, shuttles and/or river information on or near the Medina River in the vicinity of the Towns of Medina and Bandera.

 Reviewer's comments